 - That IRD, MBIE or other external parties (Union or an employee) have raised a specific issue with payroll and you need an analysis undertaken.

 NZPPA are expert in New Zealand payroll and is focused on payroll legislative compliance and payroll best practices (through practice and process).

 To help you ensure your payroll is compliant and best practice we offer auditing and consultant services in the following areas:

 - Payroll (Holidays Act 2003) Audit: This audit concentrates on the calculations that are required to be conducted under the Holidays Act 2003.
 Access to payroll data is required.
 A comprehensive report is provided that tells you what was discovered, what gaps and risks are present and our conclusions and recommendations.

-- HR Compliance Audit: Analyses all HR procedures, policy, forms, etc. to find out whether they comply with current legislation and HR best practice (does not cover payroll).
-A comprehensive report is provided that includes what was discovered, what gaps and risk are present, along with conclusions and recommendations.
+- HR Compliance Audit: Analyses all HR procedures, policies, forms, etc. to find out whether they comply with current legislation and HR best practices (does not cover payroll).
+A comprehensive report is provided that includes what was discovered, what gaps and risks are present, along with conclusions and recommendations.

 - HR and Payroll Compliance Audit: This includes all three audits described above.

 - Payroll Ghost Audit: This is a special snap check of all employees paid in a specific period against head count to confirm everyone being paid is an actual employee.